 See artifacts, hear civil rights stories and listen to music through the lens of these African American Museums.

 African American history is often misrepresented or goes unknown by many.
 Now, that the National Museum of African American History and Culture is on everyone’s bucket list to visit, what about the National Underground Railroad Freedom Center in Cincinnati?
 Or other African American museums around the United States?
 Here are African American Museums to visit and learn about the richness and diversity of our culture.
+The information in this article is as current as the publication date.
+Readers are encouraged to confirm the information prior to acting.

 You may also like: Inspiring Black films for African American Children.